CKs-Technology-News/PrivacyTools/README.md

 - [Evozi APK Downloader](https://apps.evozi.com/apk-downloader) – Website that fetches free not pro APKs, directly from Google Play Store.
 - [F-Droid](https://f-droid.org/) – F-Droid is an installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform.
     - [Aurora Droid](https://auroraoss.com/download/#aurora-droid) –  An open-source alternative Google Play Store front end client with privacy and modern design in mind.
+    - [Droid-ify ](https://github.com/Iamlooker/Droid-ify) – The original Droid-ify developer left the Neo Store team which means Droid-ify and Neo Store are two separate apps.
     - [Foxy Droid](https://github.com/kitsunyan/foxy-droid) – Unofficial F-Droid client in the style of the classic one.
     - [G-Droid](https://gitlab.com/gdroid/gdroidclient/) – A front-end client for the F-Droid app-repository.
     - [Neo Store based on Foxy-Droid](https://github.com/NeoApplications/Neo-Store) – F-Droid client with Material UI.
 It replaces Droid-ify once its final basically Droidify got rebranded to Neo Store so it will be Neo Store from now on.